Top 4 Dark Web Marketplaces to Monitor

 Since Hydra Market closed, several other dark web marketplaces have tried to take its place as the top dark web market.
 Law enforcement continues to work to shut down these cybercrime communities.
 They saw success with the closure of Genesis Market in 2023 and BidenCash in 2025.

 However it’s worth noting that even if law enforcement takes down the infrastructure of a market, it may pop up elsewhere.
 For example, Genesis Market was officially taken down, but the website was operational again a few weeks later.
-But, even if law enforcement arrests the administrators of dark web markets or takes down the infrastructure, if the code to the infrastructure is still available to somebody else, the infrastructure can be put back online on another server with new administration (or remade from scratch with the same branding).
+Even if law enforcement arrests the administrators of dark web markets or takes down the infrastructure, if the code to the infrastructure is still available to somebody else, the infrastructure can be put back online on another server with new administration (or remade from scratch with the same branding).
 With that said, after a successful law enforcement takedown, threat actors lose a lot of trust in that market.

 The emergence of Telegram as a new dark web frontier also partly explains the revenue reductions in traditional dark web marketplaces.
 Threat actors and aspiring cybercriminals have been flocking to Telegram channels and groups hoping to benefit from anonymous profiles and end-to-end encryption.
 Telegram supplements the activities on dark web markets, and the dark web remains a popular choice for anonymously trading in illicit goods, malware, and stolen data.
 Darknet markets still made $2 billion in 2024 even with increased law enforcement pressure.
 As long as the dark web exists, marketplaces will continue to emerge and flourish.

-Five Dark Web Marketplaces to Monitor
+Four Dark Web Marketplaces to Monitor

 Many dark web marketplaces focus on the trade of illegal and prescription drugs along with counterfeit and pirated goods/services.